velocity-forge/MacroVision/README.md

 ## Husky

 This project uses [Husky](https://typicode.github.io/husky/#/) to check code on git commits.
-By default, it is setup to use the `npm test` script which runs `lint`, `prettier`, and `tsc` (TypeScript) checks against the codebase.
+By default, it is setup to use the `npm test` script which runs `lint` and `tsc` (TypeScript) checks against the codebase.
 This check occurs on `git commit` attempts.
 This helps developers catch errors _before_ pushing branches and creating PRs, quickening the overall dev worklow.

 To bypass this check, you can use the `--no-verify` flag with your commit: